 In the past, your customers may have relied on a variety of methods to find sources for products to purchase for resale in their storefronts.
 You may have received phone calls from placements in the Yellow Pages or other local advertisements, or invested in brochures, print mailers, or even cold calls to businesses.
 But as time went on, you probably noticed that these sales methods lost their effectiveness, and the phone calls dwindled.

-Additionally, because the cost of marketing online is lower, marketing for manufacturer or distributor brands can be highly experimental, with little to no financial risk to them.
+Additionally, because the cost of marketing online is lower, marketing for manufacturers or distributors can be highly experimental, with little to no financial risk.
 You can try different things and fail without worrying that you will lose a large amount of money or damage your reputation.
 In fact, one of the strategies we’ll recommend is all about testing and seeing what fails!

 6 ways to reach the most potential customers with online marketing

-Now that you know why a manufacturer’s brand marketing can benefit greatly from the shift to online methods, let’s dive into some of the tactics you should try.
-These distributor and manufacturer marketing strategies are some of the most successful ones we’ve used for our clients, and will help you reach more potential customers at the lowest cost possible.
+Now that you know why digital channels are so valuable for manufacturer marketing strategies, let’s dive into some of the tactics you should try.
+These marketing strategies for manufacturers and distributors are some of the most successful ones we’ve used for our clients and will help you reach more potential customers at the lowest cost possible.

 1. Optimize your website for searches

-The first step in your manufacturer or distributor marketing strategy should be to ensure that your website can be easily found in searches by those who are looking for you—and that it outranks any competitors you may have.
-This is done through the process of search engine optimization, often abbreviated as SEO.
+The first step in your manufacturer or distributor marketing strategy should be to ensure that your website can be easily found in searches by potential customers — and that it outranks any competitors.
+This is done through search engine optimization, often abbreviated as SEO.

-If you aren’t familiar with SEO, here’s the short explanation: SEO consists of several website improvement methods that help make your website more likely to show up and rank highly when someone types a keyword related to your business into a search engine.
-It can range from editing the titles of your individual pages to acquiring more links to your site, and can be very simple or very complex.
+If you aren’t familiar with SEO, here’s the short explanation.
+SEO consists of numerous methods that make your website more likely to show up and rank highly when someone types a keyword related to your business into a search engine.
+It can range from editing the titles of your individual pages to acquiring more links to your site and can be very simple or very complex.

 If you are new to SEO, the easiest way to start is to think about the words and phrases that potential customers would associate with your business or products.
 These may range from very short or single words to longer phrases.
-(So for example, if you manufacture pens, you might think of everything from “pens” to “buy ballpoint pens with black ink.”)
-You should then review your website to see if these words or phrases—called keywords—appear anywhere in your content.
+For example, if you manufacture pens, you might think of everything from “pens” to “buy ballpoint pens with black ink.”
+You should then review your website to see if these words or phrases —called keywords— appear anywhere in your content.